 Is your target audience using platforms other than Facebook or Instagram?
 Are your competitors enjoying success on some social media platforms you’ve never tried?
 Would your content play well there too?
 If so, now is the time to experiment with social media ads on other platforms.
 If you’ve never tried LinkedIn or Pinterest, repurpose some content from Facebook and see how it plays on these platforms.
 It’s an inexpensive way to discover a new way of reaching prospects.

 #4: Improve your quality score.

-You will pay more for fewer ad clicks if you have a low quality score.
-Some of the factors that make up ad scoring include your ad’s CTR (click-through rate), the CTR on your landing page, relevance of keywords to ads, relevance of keyword and ad to search query, geographic factors, presence of a unique landing page, landing page load time, and more.
+You will pay more for fewer ad clicks if you have a low-quality score.
+Some of the factors that make up ad scoring include your ad’s CTR (click-through rate), the CTR on your landing page, relevance of keywords to ads, the relevance of keyword and ad to search query, geographic factors, presence of a unique landing page, landing page load time, and more.
 To improve your quality score, promote organic content that has already been proven to perform well.

 #5: Blend remarketing with target audience segmentation.